 As a three-year letterwinner for BSU, Wilburn worked primarily out of the bullpen for the Cardinals, closing his career in 2015 with 43 innings of work spread over 26 appearances.

 Wilburn graduated from Ball State with a degree in sport administration and a minor in marketing in the spring of 2015 and completed a master’s degree from BSU in sport administration and athletic coaching education in 2016.

-The 2017 campaign is the first for Chad Newhard on staff with the Trojans.
-Newhard assists with the TU infielders and base runners.
+The 2018 campaign is the second for Chad Newhard on staff with the Trojans.
+Newhard assists with the TU outfielders and base runners.

 Prior to joining the staff at TU, Newhard served one year as the pitching coach at Defiance College after seven years as the head coach at Indiana Wesleyan University, where he recorded the second-most wins in program history.
 Newhard’s Wildcat teams traditionally excelled on the base paths and ranked fourth in the NAIA, while setting a school record for stolen bases during the 2010 campaign.
 Newhard also coached multiple Wildcats to individual honors, highlighted by seeing a pair of players sign professional contracts and six earn All-Crossroads League accolades.

 In addition to his coaching stops at Defiance and Indiana Wesleyan, Newhard has also coached at various levels with Tabor College, IPFW and Glen Oaks Community College, while also serving as an associate scout for the Baltimore Orioles and Toronto Blue Jays.